1. Home

 Step Three: Make it official!

-Once the Clubs Team is happy with your proposed constitution, it is time to make the club official through holding a General Meeting.
-General meetings are meetings of the club as a whole, and include all your members (who wish to attend) and your committee, so that you can give feedback to the club as a whole.
+General meetings are meetings of the club as a whole,and include all your members (who wish to attend) and your committee, so that you can give feedback to the club as a whole.
 Generally speaking, you will hold an Annual General Meeting (AGM) once a year.
 However, as this is your first one ever, it is called the Inaugural General Meeting (IGM).

 You need to invite all of the people who said they were interested in joining the society if it was created.
-You need to give them a reasonable amount of notice – at least a week!
+You need to give them a reasonable amount of notice – with at least a week!

 If you would like any help booking a room to hold your IGM in, let the Clubs Team know and they will assist you with the booking process.